This blog is targeted at brain injuries after birth that are not hereditary, congenital, or degenerative.

 Return of visual function – we can prove rehabilitation for return of motor control of your affected eye through exercises that target the muscles and pathways impaired for reading, maintaining eye contact during conversation, using computer/smartphone, and maintaining visual control for walking or driving

-Return of hand function – we can provide rehabilitation for regaining fine motor control and dexterity for managing clothing (buttons/zippers), managing containers for cooking, writing, and more.
+Return of hand function – we can provide rehabilitation for regaining fine motor control and dexterity for managing to clothe (buttons/zippers), managing containers for cooking, writing, and more.

 With muscle tone impairments in the hand, you may require a splint (custom made orthosis) to maintain the hand in a safe/functional position to prevent injury or contractures and maintain skin integrity